 With that, I will turn the presentation back to Laura, to share some key resources that were used in this process.

 >> LAURA GLENECK: Great, thank you, Connie.
 Thank you for sharing how Virginia's cross-system Accessibility Taskforce has really designed and implemented innovative practices to improve accessibility within the workforce development system, including the WIOA system and partner programs for all job seekers.
 That includes people with disabilities and others with challenges to employment.
 I have been serving as part of Disability and Employment National Technical Assistance Centers for over 19 years and if there's one effective practice to create systems change that has always stood out, it is conducting the work through a cross-system partnership and that that work is being informed by the field.
-And Virginia's Accessibility Taskforce is doing just that and shows how these effective strategies and practices that you shared, including the three part training series can really increase access and equal opportunity to be responsive to the needs of the field.
+And Virginia's Accessibility Taskforce is doing just that and shows how these effective strategies and practices that you shared, including the three-part training series can really increase access and equal opportunity to be responsive to the needs of the field.

 I do know that there have been several key resources on WIOA and disability.
 Some that we have alluded to that were really instrumental in helping Virginia achieve the outcomes and forward direction that you have experienced to date and that played a key part as part of the three-part training series that Connie mentioned.
 These resources include EEOC, WIOA Section 188, including the Section 188 Disability Reference Guide, disclosure and accommodation tips and strategies, and a national free responsive resource, the Job Accommodation Network.
 For those of you who have never heard about it, you will, and I hope access it.